OVI and Commercial Drivers

 - Refusing to submit to a blood, breath or urine test – one year suspension 4506.15(A)7

-If the driver is convicted of these offense while operating a vehicle placarded for hazardous materials, then the disqualification increases to three years under 4506.16(B)6 of the ORC.
+If the driver is convicted of any of these offenses while operating a vehicle placarded for hazardous materials, then the disqualification increases to three years under 4506.16(B)6 of the ORC.

 Commercial Driver’s License (CDL) Suspensions